sw8y/OffSec/Active_Directory/Enumeration.md

 ### AS-REP Roasting
 * ==IMPORTATNT:== This technique requires that Kerberos pre-authentication be disabled.
 The specific flag to look for is (UF_DONT_REQUIRE_PREAUTH).
-- [ ] Indentifying vulnerable accounts:
+- [ ] Identifying vulnerable accounts: